 CHD is a malformation of the ball and joint socket of the hip.
 Instead of sliding smoothly and creating fluid motion, the ball (head of the femur) and hip socket (in the pelvis) don’t fit perfectly together.
 With this “loose hip,” the ball can grate on the socket resulting in painful bone spurs that can cause pain in the hip joint, lameness, or even degenerative joint disease.

 Hip dysplasia has a range of signs, depending on the severity of the disease and degree of looseness in the joint.
 Symptoms include a “bunny hop” gait, limping, lameness in the hind legs, and decreased range of motion, among others.
-When your boxer has trouble navigating stairs or sitting down and getting back up again, it may be a sign of hip dysplasia.
+When your boxer has trouble navigating stairs, sitting down and getting back up again, or you notice your boxer’s hind legs giving out, it may be a sign of hip dysplasia.
 Your veterinarian can diagnose this disease after a complete physical exam with X-rays of the hips and pelvis.